puppetlabs/puppetdb/documentation/api/wire_format/report_format.markdown

 `"containment-path"` is a collection of strings where each string is a Puppet type or class that represents the containment hierarchy of the resource within the catalog.
 This field may be `null`.

-`"containing-class"` is a string that represents the Puppet class where the resource is defined.
-This field may be `null`.

 ## Gaps with this wire format